 Enhanced Sperm Testing: Examining Sperm DNA Fragmentation

-A piece of diagnostic information that has gained validity over the last decade is that of DNA Fragmentation as it correlates to fertilization.
-Semen Analysis Testing with DNA Fragmentation testing is completed by adding a fluorescent dye to any sperm that have stored, within itself, DNA that is either not properly packaged or is damaged.
+A piece of diagnostic information that has gained validity over the last decade is the correlation of sperm DNA Fragmentation to fertilization.
+Semen analysis with DNA Fragmentation is completed by adding a fluorescent dye to any sperm that have stored, within itself, DNA that is either not properly packaged or is damaged.
 The percentage of damaged or fragmented sperm DNA is directly correlated to that sperm's ability to fertilize an egg under natural conditions.
-The higher the percentage of fragmentation the less likely a particular sperm would have to properly fertilize an egg.
-Therefore, leading to an increased risk for miscarriage, early pregnancy loss, embryo failure and/or implantation failure.
+The higher the percentage of fragmentation the less likely a particular sperm would have to properly fertilize an egg; therefore, leading to an increased risk for miscarriage, early pregnancy loss, embryo failure and/or implantation failure.

 Impacts of DNA Fragmentation on Fertility

-- Time to conception, in natural circumstances, is increased with DNA Fragmentation is present and infertility is more common regardless of traditional semen parameters that include count and motility
+- Time to conception, in natural circumstances, is increased when DNA Fragmentation is present

 - With DNA Fragmentation of the sperm, there is an increased chance of early pregnancy loss/biochemical pregnancy